EcoPro-Systems/Kelp-Forest-Projection/README.md

 | `overplot_projection.py` | Overplot the projections from the regression models using features from `kelp_metrics_sim.pkl`. |
 | | ![](Data/overplot_GFDL-ESM4_BGL.png) |

+## Data Files

+1) Download the kelp data from the [Kelp Watch](https://kelpwatch.org/) website.
+The data is stored in a netCDF file and contains the kelp canopy area in square meters for each location along the coast.
+The data is stored in the `Data/` directory and is used to calculate the kelp metrics.

+2) Download the sea surface temperature data from the [JPL MUR SST](https://podaac.jpl.nasa.gov/dataset/MUR-JPL-L4-GLOB-v4.1) website.
+The data is stored in a netCDF file and contains the sea surface temperature in degrees Celsius for each location along the coast.
+The data is stored in the `Data/` directory and is used to calculate the kelp metrics.

+3) Download the digital elevation model data from the [GEBCO](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) website.
+The data is stored in a netCDF file and contains the elevation in meters for each location along the coast.
+The data is stored in the `Data/` directory and is used to calculate the kelp metrics.

+4) Download the digital elevation model data from the [NOAA](https://www.ncei.noaa.gov/products/coastal-relief-model) website.
+The data is stored in a netCDF file and contains the elevation in meters for each location along the coast.
+The data is stored in the `Data/` directory and is used to calculate the kelp metrics.

+5) If you can't find the data files, sign up for account on our shared Jupyter Hub server and download the data from the `Data/` directory. [https://oss.ecopro.smce.nasa.gov/hub]()

 # Tests for statistical significance